 Yin yoga is a quiet practice full of deep long held stretches designed to nourish the bones, joints, vital organs and meridians (or nadis, energy channels).
 This hold will allow a deeper stretch which reaches the fascia, releasing tightness and tension.
 Breathing is essential to allow the mind not to give up!

-RESTORATIVE (R&R) Restore and Renew
+RESTORATIVE (R&R) Restore and Renew and Relax

 This class embraces stillness, passive asanas (poses) and breath lengthening practices.
 Focusing on the fundamentals of Yin Yoga, poses are held for several minutes allowing the body to fully open and “load” the connective tissues.
 This class encourages patience and allows deeper release on a physical level and beyond.
 Recommended for all levels and to encourage balance of a Yang or more active yoga practice.